martinholub/martinholub.github.io/_posts/2016-10-20-ETHWeekChallengingWater.markdown

 *Note:*

 *In the next blog post you can look forward to the impressions after my first month of studies at ETH.
 What makes one feel good here?
-Which things are annoying, and most importantly is it fun? *
+Which things are annoying, and most importantly is it fun?.*

 Here you can find out <a href="/about" target="blank">more about me</a>.